What to Wear Running in Different Temperatures

 Running Shoes and Socks

-Nike Shield technology offers protection from the elements with water-repellent materials, enhanced traction and 360-degree reflective-design details.
+Nike Shield technology offers protection from the elements with water-repellent materials, enhanced traction, and 360-degree reflectivity.

 You may be tempted to wear fleece or wool socks to keep your feet warm.
-But these materials are poor at regulating perspiration, constrict blood flow and absorb moisture.
+But these materials are poor at regulating perspiration, constrict blood flow, and absorb moisture.
 Nike Training socks are made with zonal cushioning to keep your feet comfortable with every step.
-They're made from temperature-adapting yarns to help keep you warm while wicking sweat away during exercise.
+They're made with temperature-adapting yarns to help keep you warm while wicking sweat away during exercise.

-What to Wear Running in Spring and Autumn: 4ºC–16ºC
+What to Wear Running in Spring and Fall: 40-60º F

-Depending on where you live, the spring and autumn seasons make for the best conditions to run in.
-You can enjoy a warmer temperature, more hours of daylight and less rainfall.
+Depending on where you live, the spring and fall seasons make for the best conditions to run in.
+You can enjoy a warmer temperature, more hours of daylight, and less rainfall.

-At the cooler end of the spectrum, you'll still want to wear multiple layers.
+At the cooler end of the spectrum, you’ll still want to wear multiple layers.
 Go for a base layer with an outer layer.
-Depending on your sensitivity to cold, you could go for a long-sleeve base-layer top paired with a short-sleeve top and running tights with shorts over the top.
+Depending on your sensitivity to cold, you could go for a long-sleeve base layer shirt paired with a short-sleeve shirt, and running tights with shorts over the top.
 This type of layering has good breathability and less insulation, perfect as the weather gets warmer.

 Remember that your body temperature will still heat up during your run, so don’t overdo it with layers.
 Stick to the general rule of thumb we gave earlier.

-If it's windy and there's moisture in the air, it can feel colder than the temperature indicates.
-Look for jackets that'll shield you without adding weight.
-Our windbreakers feature sweat-wicking tech that keeps rain and wind at bay and most have reflective-design features.
-And they can easily be layered down and folded up if needed, so your run doesn't have to stop.
+If it’s windy and there’s moisture in the air, it can feel colder than the temperature indicates.
+Look for jackets that’ll shield you without adding weight.
+Our windbreakers feature sweat-wicking tech that keeps rain and wind at bay, and most have reflective features.
+And they can easily be layered down and folded up if needed, so your run doesn’t have to stop.

-What to Wear Running in Summer: 16ºC and Higher
+What to Wear Running in Summer: 60º F and Higher

 Sweat-Wicking Technology to Keep You Dry